tuchk4/rockey/README.md

 ## Current Disadvantages

+This is a very new and young library and not all features are implemented yet.
+But with each new release this list will be much and much shorter until there are no disadvantages :)

 - There is no auto-prefixer.
 Will be added in nearest release.
 Because styles are generating in realtime prefixes will be added only for current browser.
 - There is no CSS validation.
 Will be added in nearest release.
 Will work only if `process.NODE_ENV === 'development'`
 - There is not way to remove inserted rules.
+Will be added a bit later.
+- Does not support hot-reload.
 Will be added a bit later.

 ## Contribute